maxschlapfer/MacAdminHelpers/EndnoteSandboxAccess/README.md

 ### How To use?
-Generate an App with Xcode and deploy to every machine that you want to deploy EndNote and Office 2016.
+Generate an App with Xcode (use the provided Xcode project) and deploy to every machine that you want to deploy EndNote and Office 2016.
 Make a postinstall script that runs this App in the user context of every existing user on the machine, for example with this code snippet:

 ```
 # Set the Internal Field Separator for the Input to \n otherwise dscl-output is not correctly parsed.